mihakralj/pinescript/indicators/trends_IIR/frama.md

 - **Lag in Transitions**: May show delayed response at trend reversals
 - **Period Constraints**: Must use periods divisible by 4
 - **Initial Values**: Requires sufficient historical data for accurate dimension calculation

+## Usage Recommendations

+### Optimal Applications

+- **Volatile Markets**: FRAMA excels in markets with alternating trending and ranging conditions
+- **Multiple Timeframe Analysis**: Particularly effective when applied across different timeframes
+- **Trend Identification**: Superior at detecting the early stages of trend development
+- **Adaptive Systems**: Ideal component in systems that need to adjust to changing market conditions

+### Parameter Selection

+- **Short Periods (16-24)**: More responsive, better for short-term trading in active markets
+- **Medium Periods (32-48)**: Balance between responsiveness and stability for swing trading
+- **Long Periods (64+)**: Identify major trends while filtering significant noise

+### Complementary Indicators

+FRAMA performs best when combined with:

+- **Volatility Indicators**: ATR or Bollinger Bands to confirm market conditions
+- **Momentum Oscillators**: RSI or Stochastic to confirm trend strength
+- **Volume Analysis**: Volume confirmation adds validity to FRAMA signals
+- **Fractal Indicators**: Pairs well with other fractal-based tools for confirmation

 ## References